LimeChain/wisp-protocol/README.md

-# crc-contracts
+# CRC Contracts
-EVM Contracts for the Cross Rollup Communication Protocol
+EVM Contracts for the Cross Rollup Communication Protocol.